azavea/hiveless/README.md

 * `hiveless-core` with the typed Hive UDFs API and the initial base set of codecs
 * `hiveless-spatial` with Hive GIS UDFs (depends on [GeoMesa](https://github.com/locationtech/geomesa))
+* `hiveless-spatial-index` with extra Hive GIS UDFs that may be used for the GIS indexing purposes (depends on [GeoMesa](https://github.com/locationtech/geomesa) and [GeoTrellis](https://github.com/locationtech/geotrellis))
-  * There is also a forked release [CartoDB/analytics-toolbox-databricks](https://github.com/CartoDB/analytics-toolbox-databricks), which is a complete `hiveless-spatial` copy at this point.
+  * There is also a forked release [CartoDB/analytics-toolbox-databricks](https://github.com/CartoDB/analytics-toolbox-databricks), which is a complete `hiveless-spatial` and `hiveless-spatial-index` copy at this point.
 However, it may contain an extended GIS functionality in the future.

-## Hiveless-spatial supported GIS functions
+## Hiveless Spatial supported GIS functions

 ```sql
 CREATE OR REPLACE FUNCTION st_geometryFromText as 'com.azavea.hiveless.spatial.ST_GeomFromWKT';